sharoncornelius/idpf-specification/idpf_specification.md

 /**
  * struct virtchnl2_promisc_info - Promiscuous type information
- * @vport_id: Vport id
+ * @vport_id: vPort id
  * @flags: See enum virtchnl2_promisc_flags
  * @pad: Padding for future extensions
  *
- * PF/VF sends vport id and flags to the CP where as CP performs the action
+ * PF/VF sends vPort id and flags to the CP where as CP performs the action
  * and returns the status.
  *
  * Associated with VIRTCHNL2_OP_CONFIG_PROMISCUOUS_MODE.